astheeggeggs/mcqueen_paper/README.md

   - As in Supplementary Figure 9.

 ## Source datafile - to be available for download with manuscript.
-These will be reduced in size so that they may be downloaded from the journal website and provide sufficient data to recreate the various plots.
+These will be small in filesize so that they may be downloaded from the journal website and provide sufficient data to recreate the various plots.

 ## Main text
 * **Figure 2** `source_data_files/Figure_2.Rdata` is a list containing all the information to create Figure 2.
 The list has a collection of sublists: